bariscihanoglu/jarvis-v2/README.md

 You can follow this link: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing <br>
 OR <br>
-Fork from this repo: https://github.com/mmihaltz/word2vec-GoogleNews-vectors/tree/master <br>
+Download from this repo: https://github.com/mmihaltz/word2vec-GoogleNews-vectors/tree/master <br>

 Then, change the file path inside the script.